 Cable jetting operations would result in the creation of elevated suspended sediment concentrations that could reduce photosynthetic activity in seagrass beds.
-Jet-plow operations, as modeled for the proposed action, are not likely to produce sufficient sediment concentrations over a long enough duration that would smother or otherwise harm any eelgrass beds.
+If the suspended sediment concentrations are high enough for long periods of time, sediment deposition could result in smothering of eelgrass beds.
 As discussed below, the applicant has undertaken studies of this potential occurrence and taken measures to minimize adverse impacts.

 While sedimentation from the trenching process could affect nearby seagrass beds, direct disturbance impacts have been minimized by routing the offshore cables outside of known locations of seagrass.
 Anchors associated with the jetting vessel positioning would result in localized disturbance to seagrass, if they are deployed within areas of seagrass.
-The Proponent has committed to not anchoring within eelgrass beds.
 Anchor cable sweep would increase the disturbance of seagrass from any anchoring occurring within the seagrass beds.